Embrace Creativity

 One of the major items I wanted to achieve was to walk the Boudica Way and visit Scotland.

 I had not traveled alone internationally for over 20 years.
 The prospect was daunting.
 Would I be able to manage?
 I would never know if I didn’t try.
 Plane ticket bought, hotel reservations made and butterflies in my stomach.
 Fortunately, I had I friend who wanted to do part of the trip with me.
-We were meeting up for the second week of the trip so that helped alleviate some of the trepidation.
+We were meeting up for the second week of the trip, which helped alleviate some of the trepidation.

 I soon learned to navigate the trains and buses, and find my way around the train stations.
 I arrived in London to meet up with Jen.
 The first evening there, we were fortunate to attend Evensong at Westminster Cathedral.
 (For some reason the Beatles song kept running through my head.)